 Students are placed at the centre of the learning experience and are expected to assume responsibility for their own educational development through reflection and management of their learning.
 Methods of learning and teaching emphasise student-centred techniques.
 This will facilitate the student to become an increasingly autonomous learner, able to identify their own learning needs and goals within the parameters of the programme.

-All applicants must be Isle of Man residents and require GCSE English Language or Literature and mathematics at Grade C or above.
+All applicants must be Isle of Man residents and presently require GCSE English Language or Literature and mathematics at Grade C or above or grades 4-9.

 Applicants for the Masters Nursing should hold a first degree (normally a 2.1 class honours or above).